gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 Instead of building own image whith the browser that's needed, one could go for an already predefined image from [Selenium](https://www.seleniumhq.org/) as I've shown for the **not-xvfb** options.

-As normal approach to configure [Selenium Grid](https://www.seleniumhq.org/projects/grid/), would eventually end up in lots of maintenance of the hub and nodes, so there's an easier version of it.
-Just dockerize Selenium Grid and endjoy the possibility to have it configured and deployed.
+Maintaining [Selenium Grid](https://www.seleniumhq.org/projects/grid/) would eventually end up in lots of work around the hub and the nodes, so there's an easier solution to that.
+Just dockerize Selenium Grid and endjoy the possibility to have it configured and deployed anywhere you like.
 In this article [http://www.testautomationguru.com/selenium-grid-setup-using-docker/](http://www.testautomationguru.com/selenium-grid-setup-using-docker/) the author shows how to setup dockerized Selenium Grid with minimal effort.
-What's more, one could use docker swarm or kubernetes as the orchestration platform for Selenium Grid.
+What's more, one could use Docker Swarm or Kubernetes as the orchestration platform for Selenium Grid.
 One thing I haven't really thought through as it comes to this approach is multi OS configuration - I think that shouldn't be impossible on one hand knowning all the tools.
 On the other hand I think that a **xvfb-based-headless** approach for older browsers might be impossible to achieve on a Windows container.

 ### Cloud solutions

-If, in your company, you have the freedom to choose cloud based solutions (believe me that still in 2019 some companies restrain from it), there are some options for you, like:
+If in your company you're lucky enough to have the freedom to choose cloud based solutions (believe me that still in 2019 some companies restrain from it), there are some options for you, like:

 - [https://www.gridlastic.com/](https://www.gridlastic.com/)
 - [https://testingbot.com/](https://testingbot.com/)